wp-statistics/wp-statistics/readme.txt

 * Visitors, see who's visiting your site
 * Page tracking, see which pages are viewed most often
 * Search Engines, see search queries and redirects from popular search engines like Google, Bing, DuckDuckGo, Yahoo, Yandex and Baidu
-* GeoIP location by Country [Thanks Greg Ross](http://profiles.wordpress.org/gregross)
+* GeoIP location by Country
 * Interactive map of visitors location
 * E-mail reports of statistics
 * Set access level for view and manage roles based on WordPress roles